BLACK FRIDAY SALE! Self-Paced Courses are Buy One, Get One FREE. Save up to $349 on a single course!

 First Technique: Start With Fun Short Reads and Work Up

 The Oakland Raiders’ owner, Al Davis, used to say, “Just win, baby!”
 Now, no one ever wins all the time, but Al knew that the first win helps you win the second game, and the second win helps you win the third.
 Winning breeds winning.
-When you are taking a student or a class into Omnibus, it is good to take stock of their general reading level.
-If it is low, start the year with books that are enjoyable to read and relatively easy.
+When taking a student into Omnibus, taking stock of their general reading level is good.
+If it is low, start the year with relatively easy-to-read and enjoyable books.
 Get the win.
-You might want to start with both teachers reading initially from the Secondary list.
+You might want to start by reading initially from the Secondary list.
 Narnia is great.
 Lord of the Rings is awesome.
-Find books linked to the historical period, but find ones where you can gain some traction and build some confidence.
+Find books linked to the historical period, but find ones where you can gain traction and build confidence.

 Remember, however, this technique suits the beginning of the adventure and should be used there.
-If you are still bench pressing the same amount of weight one year after starting your training, something could be wrong!
+Something could be wrong if you are still bench pressing the same weight one year after starting your training!
 Still, start at a point where most can find enjoyment and begin building up reading muscle.

 Second Technique: The Comprehension Boost of Reading Out Loud

 I have heard that St. Augustine invented silent reading.
 While this is probably not true, he seems to be the first to write down that he was reading stuff in his mind without saying the words out loud.
 For most of human history, all reading was done out loud.
-This blessed those who could not read because they could listen; it also blessed the readers even if they were reading alone.
+This blessed those who could not read because they could listen; it also blessed the readers, even if they were reading alone.
 There is a deeper level of comprehension that usually accompanies reading out loud.
-When you are reading as a class, if you make the students follow along if they are not reading aloud, then they can pick up context clues and vocabulary from listening and avoid the temptation to guess or skip.
+When you are reading as a family, if you make your children follow along if they are not reading aloud, then they can pick up context clues and vocabulary from listening and avoid the temptation to guess or skip.
 Reading aloud focuses the mind.
-It also allows for students to ask questions or for the teacher to make sure that comprehension occurs.
+It also allows for your children to ask questions or for the teacher to make sure that comprehension occurs.
 Sometimes, it is amazing what we miss!

 Third Technique: Selective Reading When the Going Is Hardest

 I read books cover to cover.
 It is hard for me to stop even when I know I don’t like the book.
 I am recovering from this mix of irrational loyalty and works of righteousness.
 My wife skips all of the stuff in the beginning and quits if she doesn’t like things.
-There is value in both, but when you are trying to build muscle, start on machines that help you exercise without being overwhelmed by minuscia.
+Both have value, but when you're trying to build muscle, start on machines that help you exercise without being overwhelmed by minutiae.
 Take Moby Dick, for instance.
 I love those chapters that help you have pauses between crests of the rising action.
 There is one about blubber.
 There is another about a whale skull.
-We should read these, but if the student or class struggles, consider skipping these chapters or making them optional.
-Take the time to summarize them and their importance for the students, but use their limited strength to read that which is most necessary and feasible.
+We should read these, but if the student struggles, consider skipping these chapters or making them optional.
+Take the time to summarize them and their importance for your child but use their limited strength to read that which is most necessary and feasible.

-Win, and don’t be ashamed of taking a small win.
+Celebrate the smallest of wins!
 Small victories can lead to bigger wins in the future.
 Just win, baby!